NoLieNoSean/NoNotes/content/Notes/PROB_L8.md

  & =F(x).
 \end{align}
 $$
-Thus, given any continuous strictly increasing distribution function, there exists a random variable with that distribution.
+Thus, *given any continuous strictly increasing distribution function, there exists a random variable with that distribution*.
-#### Normal density
+### Normal density

 > [!Definition]
-> The *standard normal density* is usually denoted by $\varphi$, and is defined by
+> The **standard normal density** is usually denoted by $\varphi$, and is defined by
 > $$
 > \varphi(x)=\frac{1}{\sqrt{ 2\pi }}e^{-x^{2}/2}.
 > $$